0EQUALIZERO/MMM-Hsl-stops/README.md

 # MMM-Hsl-stops
 Magic Mirror Module for Helsinki region public transport stops-data

-Data from HSL Digitransit Development, can be changed from config.js to production site when they realease production API.
+Data from HSL Digitransit Development.

 [ Installation and Configuration documentation to be added soon ]